-Nature of 6 Months Ended 12 Months Ended Operations Jun.
-30, 2016 Dec.
-31, 2015 Notes Nature of Operations NATURE OF OPERATIONS NATURE OF OPERATIONS Biotricity, Inc. (formerly MetaSolutions, Inc.) (the "Company") was incorporated under the laws of the State of Nevada on August 29, 2012.
-Biotricity, Inc. (formerly MetaSolutions, Inc.) (the "Company") was incorporated under the laws of the State of Nevada on August 29, 2012. iMedical Innovations Inc. ("iMedical") was incorporated on July 3, 2014 under the laws of the Province of Ontario, Canada. llincorporated on July 3, 2014 under the laws of the Both the Company and iMedical are engaged in research and development activities within the remote monitoring segment of preventative care.
-They are focused on a realizable healthcare business model that has an existing market and commercialization development activities within the remote monitoring segment of preventative care. pathway.
-As such, its efforts to date have been devoted in building technology that enables access to this market through the development of a tangible product. sale of their shares to iMedical in accordance with section 85 (1) of the Income Tax Act subsidiaries were solely used for the issuance of exchangeable shares in the reverse takeover transaction and have no other transactions or shares of iMedical in exchange for their shares in Sensor.
-Accordingly, iMedical issued 14,159,911 (11,829,500 Pre-Exchange Agreement - as defined below under paragraph 7) shares in exchange for 7,079,955 (5,914,750 Pre-Exchange Agreement) shares of Sensor, which were subsequently cancelled as a result of amalgamation.
-The amalgamation became effective from November 21, 2014, pursuant to approval by Canada Revenue Agency.
-Immediately prior to the Amalgamation, Biotricity had net liabilities of \$237,348 and 3,950,100 (3,300,000 Pre-Exchange Agreement) outstanding shares of common stock, which are presented in the consolidated financial statements. balances.
-After giving effect to this transaction, the Company acquired all of iMedical's assets and liabilities and commenced operations through iMedical. majority stockholders of iMedical after amalgamation, this transaction has been accounted for as a reverse merger and was treated as an acquisition of iMedical As a result of the Share Exchange, iMedical is now a wholly-owned subsidiary of the Company.
-This transaction has been accounted for as reverse merger.
-Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements for the periods prior to February 2, 2016 are those of iMedical and are recorded at the historical cost basis.
-After February 2, 2016, the Company's condensed consolidated financial statements include the assets and liabilities of both accounting acquirer).
-As Sensor was the accounting acquirer, the results of its operations carried over.
-Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements for the periods prior to November 21, 2014, are those of Sensor and are recorded at historical cost basis.
-Effective from November 21, 2014, the Company's financial statements include the assets, liabilities and operations of iMedical. iMedical and the Company and the historical operations of both after that date as one entity.
+1. Nature of 3 Months Ended Operations Mar.
+31, 2017 Notes 1.
+Nature of 1.
+NATURE OF OPERATIONS Operations Biotricity Inc. (formerly MetaSolutions, Inc.) (the "Company") was incorporated under the laws of the State of Nevada on August 29, 2012. iMedical Innovations Inc. ("iMedical") was incorporated on July 3, 2014 under the laws of the Province of Ontario, Canada.
 Both the Company and iMedical are engaged in research and development activities within the remote monitoring segment of preventative care.
 They are focused on a realizable healthcare business model that has an existing market and commercialization pathway.
 As such, its efforts to date have been devoted in building technology that enables access to this market through the development of a tangible product.
+On February 2, 2016, the Company entered into an exchange agreement with 1061806 BC LTD. ("Callco"), a British Columbia corporation and wholly owned subsidiary (incorporated on February 2, 2016), 1062024 B.C.
+LTD., a company existing under the laws of the Province of British Columbia ("Exchangeco"), iMedical, and the former shareholders of iMedical (the "Exchange Agreement"), whereby Exchangeco acquired 100% of the outstanding common shares of iMedical, taking into account certain shares pursuant to the Exchange Agreement as further explained in Note 9 to the consolidated financial statements.
+These subsidiaries were solely used for the issuance of exchangeable shares in the reverse takeover transaction and have no other transactions or balances.
+After giving effect to this transaction, the Company acquired all of iMedical's assets and liabilities and commenced operations through iMedical.
+As a result of the Share Exchange, iMedical is now a wholly-owned subsidiary of the Company.
+This transaction has been accounted for as a reverse merger.
+Consequently, the assets and liabilities and the historical operations reflected in the consolidated financial statements for the periods prior to February 2, 2016 are those of iMedical and are recorded at the historical cost basis.
+After February 2, 2016, the Company's consolidated financial statements include the assets and liabilities of both iMedical and the Company and the historical operations of both after that date as one entity.
+On April 21, 2017, the Board of Directors of the Company authorized the changing of the Company's fiscal year-end from December 31 to March 31, as explained further in Note 11 to the consolidated financial statements.
+Accordingly, these consolidated financial statements have been prepared covering a transition period from January 1, 2017 to March 31, 2017.